gemrb/gemrb.github.io/Manpage.md

   - **-q**
     Disable audio completely, regardless of supported audio plugins.

+   - **-f**
+    Start in full screen.
+Try this if the game window suffers from bad aspect ratio.
+Otherwise just switch to your preference in the game's video options.

   - **-c** *FILE*
     Use the specified configuration file *FILE* instead of the default *gemrb.cfg*.